 This week’s Featured Local is Brittany, a lifelong proud Bostonian and a passionate traveller of the US, Europe and beyond.
 She thoroughly enjoys wandering around new cities, towns, and natural landscapes.
 All these Brittany's adventures are captured in photos taken and stories written by her and published on a personal blog called the Notebook Effect, which is simply a delight to read.

 According to Brittany, ‘Boston is an incredibly unique and charismatic American city, rich with history and overflowing with culture.
-Its dedicated love for sports, inspiring innovative presence due to universities and research institutions, charming architecture, and exciting diversity of neighborhoods offer something for everyone to enjoy.’
+Its dedicated love for sports, inspiring innovative presence due to universities and research institutions, charming architecture, and exciting diversity of neighbourhoods offer something for everyone to enjoy.’

 She’s selected to be featured this week amongst many not without reason.
 The tours Brittany provides are quite unique.
 They range from tasting some fresh New England cuisine and exploring winding roads on Beacon Hill to strolling through the perfectly trimmed public gardens and brief history lessons.
 These show-arounds can be tailor-made according to your individual interests and schedule.
 Whether you’re into high culture, gourmet treats and great seafood, or hiking around the Boston Harbour Islands, Brittany has you covered.

 But most importantly, you get to experience Boston through a personal perspective when visiting her favourite districts, shops, eateries and lesser-known favourites that aren’t famous.
 Yet.